peteroupc/peteroupc.github.io/random.md

 The following definitions are helpful in better understanding this document.

 - **Random number generator (RNG).** Software and/or hardware that seeks to generate independent numbers that seem to occur by chance and that are approximately uniformly distributed<sup>[**(1)**](#Note1)</sup>.
-- **Pseudorandom number generator (PRNG).** A random number generator that outputs seemingly random numbers using a deterministic algorithm (that is, an algorithm that returns the same output for the same input and state every time) and without making explicit use of nondeterminism.
+- **Pseudorandom number generator (PRNG).** A random number generator that outputs seemingly random numbers using a deterministic algorithm (that is, an algorithm that returns the same output for the same input and state every time), and in which its state can be initialized and possibly reinitialized with arbitrary data.
 - **Seed.**  Arbitrary data for initializing the state of a PRNG.
 - **State length.**  The maximum size of the seed a PRNG can take to initialize its state without truncating or compressing that seed.
 - **Period.** The maximum number of values in a generated sequence for a PRNG before that sequence repeats.
 The period will not be greater than 2<sup>_L_</sup> where _L_ is the PRNG's _state length_.